In This Section

 The Indoor Adventure community focuses on the common interests of video gaming, other gaming, anime and comics.
 It will bring together students who want to share these passions with others in a supportive community that helps to establish a healthy balance between the virtual world and real world responsibilities (e.g., academics and personal connections).
 Residents of this community will have the opportunity (not required) to network with the on-campus organization Thomas College Gaming Club.
 This is an interactive community for those students who enjoy adventure, mystery, and quest and is open to casual and serious gamers alike from all academic disciplines.

-Along with a variety of programming for residents of this community focused around the theme, at least one larger gaming/adventure like program or opportunity will be offered each semester based on student interest.
+Along with a variety of programming for residents of this community focused on the theme, at least one larger gaming/adventure like program or opportunity will be offered each semester based on student interest.